|

 lesion using a blunt scalpel blade or by the edge of a slide.
 Infected

 hairs should be depilated from their roots especially in favus.
+The specimen is placed

 on a slide and a drop of 30 percent potassium hydroxide is added and